Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Evaluation

 Table~\ref{tab:resource-comparison} compares the resource footprint of the three systems.
 Data represents the average of 3 runs.
 CPU and memory are measured at the node level via Prometheus \texttt{node\_cpu\_seconds\_total} and \texttt{node\_memory\_MemAvailable\_bytes}, filtered by VM label to isolate each target system.
 CPU values are reported as \textit{busy CPU seconds per minute} (sum of non-idle CPU deltas over the measurement window, divided by window length: 10\,min for steady-state, 5\,min for burst).
 Memory is reported as \textit{used memory} (total minus available) in MB.

 The serverless architecture has a higher baseline CPU (7.6\,s\,min$^{-1}$ idle vs.\ 2.0 for Open5GS, 3.4 for free5GC) due to the K3s control plane, OpenFaaS, Redis, and etcd.
-However, CPU growth from idle to high load is only $+$25\% (7.6$\to$9.5), compared to $+$160\% for Open5GS (2.0$\to$5.2) and $+$429\% for free5GC (3.4$\to$18.0).
+However, CPU growth from idle to high load is only $+$74\% (7.6$\to$13.2), compared to $+$245\% for Open5GS (2.0$\to$6.9) and $+$650\% for free5GC (3.4$\to$25.5).
 Memory consumption is stable for the serverless architecture (2{,}105--2{,}138\,MB, $+$1.6\% from idle to high), as function replicas carry no per-UE state.
 The baselines show more variation (Open5GS $+$17\%, free5GC $+$15\%).
-All utilization levels remain below 8\% of the 4-vCPU capacity at this testbed scale.
+Peak utilization reaches 10.6\% of the 4-vCPU capacity (free5GC, high scenario).

 The higher serverless baseline is attributable to the orchestration platform (K3s + OpenFaaS account for 1{,}130\,MB, or 53.7\% of the 2{,}105\,MB total), not the function workload ($31 \times 15$\,MB $= 465$\,MB, comparable to a single Open5GS NF process).